yvanh24/adastandards2017/README.md

 # 2017 ADA Standards of Care for Diabetes
-Wellcentive search criteria for the [2017 American Diabetes Association Standards of Care for Diabetes] (http://professional.diabetes.org/sites/professional.diabetes.org/files/media/dc_40_s1_final.pdf).
+Wellcentive search criteria for the [2017 American Diabetes Association Standards of Medical Care in Diabetes] (http://professional.diabetes.org/sites/professional.diabetes.org/files/media/dc_40_s1_final.pdf).

 ## "index" folder
 Contains listing of links to recommendations and table items from the 2017 American Diabetes Association Standards of Care for Diabetes in tabular format.
 Also includes list of recommendations in order of priority in tabular format.